-- (i) The Downtown Commercial Recruitment Strategy and Action Plan for the City will be implemented to attract new investment to the downtown cores of Trenton and Frankford. - (ii) The City will support the economic development, technological advancement and growth of businesses by undertaking discussions with utility providers regarding the feasibility of servicing existing and future development areas with leadingedge telecommunications services, including broadband technology. - (iii) Appropriate land use policies that prevent land use conflicts to the City's agricultural and aggregate resources will be implemented to ensure protection of the resource based industries. - (iv) A variety of economic opportunities will be permitted and encouraged in the rural areas of the City, including recreation and tourism. - A variety of agri-tourism activities will be permitted in both the rural and agricultural designations. - (vi) The City permits and encourages home occupations in appropriate designations as an additional and affordable economic opportunity for residents. - (vii) The City will continue to work with landowners, business improvement associations, Chamber of Commerce and other community groups to enhance the City's downtown cores by encouraging mixed use development, the use of support programs and recruiting new commercial opportunities. - (viii) The City will continue to promote grants and loans available through the Community Improvement Plan for property improvements and educate businesses and property owners who are unaware of these financial resources. - (ix) The City will maintain an ongoing business retention program as an investment attraction and retention initiative for both the industrial and commercial sectors. - (x) The City will address the needs and concerns of businesses in Quinte West and improve communications between businesses and the City through business retention and expansion projects. - (xi) The City will work with regional partners to promote the industrial, commercial, agricultural and tourism sectors.
+- (i) The Quinte West Business Retention and Expansion (BR+E) Report will be used to attract new investment to the City. - (ii) The City will support the economic development, technological advancement and growth of businesses by undertaking discussions with utility providers regarding the feasibility of servicing existing and future development areas with leading-edge telecommunications services, including broadband technology. - (iii) Appropriate land use policies that prevent land use conflicts to the City's agricultural and aggregate resources will be implemented to ensure protection of the resource based industries. - (iv) A variety of economic opportunities will be permitted and encouraged in the rural areas of the City, including recreation and tourism. - (v) A variety of agri-tourism activities will be permitted in both the rural and agricultural designations. - (vi) The City permits and encourages home occupations in appropriate designations as an additional and affordable economic opportunity for residents. - (vii) The City will continue to work with landowners, business improvement associations, Chamber of Commerce and other community groups to enhance the City's downtown cores by encouraging mixed use development, the use of support programs and recruiting new commercial opportunities. - (viii) The City will continue to promote grants and loans available through the Downtown Community Improvement Plan for property improvements and educate businesses and property owners who are unaware of these financial resources. - (ix) The City will maintain an ongoing business retention program as an investment attraction and retention initiative for both the industrial and commercial sectors. - (x) The City will address the needs and concerns of businesses in Quinte West and improve communications between businesses and the City through business retention and expansion projects. - (xi) The City will work with regional partners to promote the industrial, commercial, agricultural and tourism sectors. - (xii) The City will promote the Quinte West Industrial Lands Community Improvement Plan (CIP) that is intended to help stimulate private sector investment in targeted industrial areas of the City.